Skip navigation

 Treatment

 There is no specific treatment for viral pharyngitis.
 You can relieve symptoms by gargling with warm salt water several times a day (use one half teaspoon or 3 grams of salt in a glass of warm water).
-Taking anti-inflammatory medicine, such as acetaminophen, can control fever.
+Taking acetaminophen, or an anti-inflammatory medicine such as ibuprofen, can control fever.
 Excessive use of anti-inflammatory lozenges or sprays may make a sore throat worse.

 With some sore throats (such as those caused by infectious mononucleosis), the lymph nodes in the neck may become very swollen.
 Your provider may prescribe anti-inflammatory drugs, such as prednisone, to treat them.